 It comes with an annual allowance

-Unlike an adult ISA, where you can open a new one every tax year, your child can have just one Junior Cash ISA and one Junior Stocks and Shares ISA account throughout their childhood, into which you can put up to a maximum £4,368 this tax year – this is your child’s annual allowance.
+Unlike an adult ISA, where you can open a new one every tax year, your child can have just one Junior Cash ISA and one Junior Stocks and Shares ISA account throughout their childhood, into which you can put up to a maximum £9,000 this tax year – this is your child’s JISA annual allowance.
+The Junior ISA allowance for 2019/20 was set at £4,368.
 You can choose to put everything in one ISA or split the amount between the two types however you like.
 You have until midnight on the 5th April to use the annual allowance or you’ll lose it forever.
 On the 6th April, another cycle starts, and your child gets a new Junior ISA allowance.

 It’s owned by your child